Nosto/wiki-docs/faq.md

 ## How to reset Nosto module

-If the tagging or other Nosto features disappear for example after Prestashop update you need to reset Nosto module.
+If the tagging or other Nosto features disappear, for example after Prestashop update, you need to reset Nosto module.
 Resetting a module can be done in your store admin.
-After logging in your store admin navigate to "Modules and service" and locate Nosto module.
-The location of Nosto module varies a bit depending on Prestashop version.
-Once you have located the module open the drop down in the module panel and choose "Reset" (see image below).
+After logging in your store admin, navigate to "Modules and Service" and locate the Nosto module.
+The location of the Nosto module varies depending on which Prestashop version is installed.
+Once you have located the module, open the drop down in the module panel and choose "Reset" (see image below).
 Confirm the reset if prompted.
-After resetting re-connect Nosto account to your store.
+After resetting, re-connect a Nosto account to your store.
 ![Reset Nosto module](https://user-images.githubusercontent.com/15191701/32780631-b4f75a7e-c94a-11e7-8de3-1761beb959f5.png)

 ## Unable to reconnect Nosto to my shop